MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/manipulable-setup.md

 - **Hover Hand Pos**: The hand pose shape to put the avatar's hand into when hovering over the object.
 - **Hover Hand Pose Size:** Size of the hand pose from 0 – 1.
 Note that this setting is only adjustable for some of the positions listed in the **Hover Hand Pos** drop-down: *Pinch*, *Cylinder* and *Ball*.
 For the remaining positions, the setting is set to a default of 0.5 and is grayed out.
-- **Override Hover Hand Rotation**: TBD
+- **Override Hover Hand Rotation:** TBD
+    - **Hand Rotation**: TBD
 - **Enable IK Tracking**: Whether or not the avatar's arm will reach towards the object while hovering using IK targeting.
-    - **Constrain IK Spherical**: If true, arm IK will be done on a sphere.
+    - **Hover Constrain Arm Within Sphere**: If true, arm IK will be done on a sphere.
 This will cause the avatar arm to not stick straight out.

 ## Next steps